monsterkodi/kode/readme.md

 Logs time difference between matching `●▸` `●▪` pairs.

 `●` is a shortcut that can be used in functions: `●▪` is inserted automatically before the function returns.

+`process.hrtime.bigint` is used for the timing and the measurements come with *μs* accuracy.
+Due to JavaScripts just in time compilation optimizations, the initial results might be greater than later runs.

 ## copy & clone